drobilla/exess/README.md

 The API consists mainly of simple read and write functions for each datatype.
-There are also utility functions for rewriting strings in canonical form, reading/writing binary values to/from opaque buffers, and coercing values between datatypes.
+There are also utility functions for rewriting strings in canonical form, reading/writing opaque binary values, and coercing values between datatypes.

-For flexibility, allocation is handled by the caller, making it possible to work on the stack, or to read/write values directly from/to fields in a structure.
-Syntax errors are reported with a descriptive error code and character offset, allowing friendly error messages to be produced.
+For flexibility, allocation is handled by the caller, making it possible to work on the stack, or to directly read/write fields in a structure.
+Syntax errors are reported with a character offset and error code, allowing the caller to produce precise and friendly error messages.

 Supported Datatypes
 -------------------